medlynhan/JobIn/README.md

 ### Environment Variables

-Create a `.env.local` file in the project root and add your values.
+Create a `.env` file in the project root and add your values.
 Common examples:

 ```bash
 # Firebase (client-side keys must be NEXT_PUBLIC_ to be exposed to the browser)